 In the past, mini ozone holes have occasionally been spotted over the North Pole, but the depletion over the Arctic this year is much larger compared to previous years.

-Diego Loyola, from the German Aerospace Center, comments, “The ozone hole we observe over the Arctic this year has a maximum extension of less than 1 million sq km.
-This is small compared to the Antarctic hole, which can reach a size of around 20 to 25 million sq km with a normal duration of around 3 to 4 months.”
+Diego Loyola, from the German Aerospace Center, comments, “The ozone hole we observe over the Arctic this year has a maximum extension of less than 1 million sq km (386,000 sq mi).
+This is small compared to the Antarctic hole, which can reach a size of around 20 to 25 million sq km (8 to 10 million sq mi) with a normal duration of around 3 to 4 months.”

 Even though both poles endure ozone losses during winter, the Arctic’s ozone depletion tends to be significantly less than Antarctica.
-The ozone hole is driven by extremely cold temperatures (below -80°C), sunlight, wind fields and substances such as chlorofluorocarbons (CFCs).
+The ozone hole is driven by extremely cold temperatures (below -80°C or -112°F), sunlight, wind fields, and substances such as chlorofluorocarbons (CFCs).